EmilLubomirov/car-center/README.md

 and to purchase car products from the store as well.

-Users are capable of adding products they liked to their shopping cart and making an order from there.
+Users are capable of adding products they liked to their shopping cart and making orders from there.

-If you are authorized as an admin, you are able to add products to the store.
-The images of the products are saved in Cloudinary.
+If you are authorized as an admin, you are able to add items to the store.

 ##### Setup:
-1. `npm install` - to install all dependencies
+1. `npm install (both in the API and project)` - to install all dependencies
-2. `Add .env file in the API provided with
+2. `Add .env file in the API provided with:`
-    Node environment,
-    port, DB url and secret phrase`
+    - NODE_ENV
+    - PORT
+    - DATABASE_URL
+    - COOKIE_SECRET
+    - TOKEN_SECRET

-3. `Add .env file in the project with your cloudinary data`
+3. `Add .env file in the project with your cloudinary data:`
+    - REACT_APP_CLOUD_NAME
+    - REACT_APP_UPLOAD_PRESET
-4. `npm start` - to start the server locally
+4. `npm start (both in the API and project)` - to start the servers locally
 5. `open localhost:3000`